 - The Violence Against Women Act of 2022 (VAWA 2022) provides protections for survivors of domestic violence, dating violence, sexual assault, and stalking who are seeking to access or maintain federally assisted housing.
 See guide on how to file a VAWA Complaint.

 - The 988 Suicide and Crisis Lifeline is active across the country.
 People who call 988 will be connected to care and support providers at the existing National Suicide Prevention Lifeline.
 People can dial 988 for themselves or if they are worried about someone who may need crisis support.
 Visit SAMHSA’s 988 website for more information.

 - Individuals who fear that another may harm them can request a restraining order through local courts between 8:30am and 4:30pm.
 When courts are closed, protection orders are available through local police departments.
 For information on restraining order eligibility and the process of requesting a restraining order, visit COVID-19 Resources on mass.gov.

 - DCF has resources for families navigating child protection during COVID-19.

 - Many community-based organizations specialize in serving survivors of intimate partner violence, including DOVE, Jane Doe Inc., and YWCA Central Massachusetts.
 The Network/LaRed and Fenway Healthcare serve survivors in the LGBTQIA+ community.
-Specialized supports are also offered through the Asian Task Force Against Domestic Violence and the MA Alliance of Portuguese Speakers.
+Specialized supports are also offered through the Asian Task Force Against Domestic Violence.

 - The Boston Neighborhood Trauma Team offers services for individuals, families, and communities impacted by community violence.
 Access support 24/7 by calling 617-431-0125.